AdobeDocs/campaign-web.it-IT/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >Non è possibile visualizzare o modificare le pagine di destinazione create dalla console client (moduli web) nell’interfaccia utente di Campaign Web.
-Per ulteriori informazioni, consulta la [documentazione della console Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=it){target="_blank"}.
+Ulteriori informazioni sono disponibili nella [documentazione della console Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=it){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->